 Workshops & Masterclasses?

-Workshops and masterclasses are a great way to highlight the skills of Portland's dancers while providing opportunities to build relationships between dancers, companies, and choreographers.
-They are also how we must train the new generations of Portland's professional dancers.
-We cannot rely on a few large dance companies in town to bear that whole weight.
+Maserclasses help highlight the skills of Portland's dancers while providing opportunities to build relationships between dancers, companies, and choreographers both inside and outside of Portland.
+Workshops are also how we must train the next generations of professional artists and provide missing components required for the next steps in our professional careers.

-Right now, increasing numbers of incredible professional artists are migrating into our city.
-They are attracted to our strong arts community and our beautiful glow from afar.
-However, when they get here, they experience difficulties accessing the professional-level classes and choreographers they enjoy.
-Some of these dancers are leaving.
-That is a great loss to Portland.
+Incredible professional artists, attracted to our strong arts community and our beautiful glow from afar, migrate into Portland.
+However, the feedback we hear is that when they get here, they experience difficulties accessing the professional-level classes and choreographers they enjoy.
+Some of these dancers are leave.
+That is a great loss to our city.

 We must ensure that Portland's professional dance scene is constantly growing.
-By exposing Portland to more outside choreographers, and teachers who do not regularly teach, we improve ourselves as a community.
+By elevating the voices of choreographers by building opportunities inside of our city, we improve ourselves as a community.

 How are you supported?